zuplo/docs/docs/conferences/conference-prize.md

 # Challenge

 Submit by 3:15pm on the last day of the conference.
 Limit of one prize per person.
+You need an account with GitHub.com to complete this challenge.

 ## Part 1: Proxy an API